 - 1. The purpose of this procedure is to secure, at the lowest possible administrative level, equitable solutions to the problems that may occur in the administration of this Agreement.
 Both parties agree that these proceedings will be kept informal and confidential at all levels of the procedure. - 2.
 Nothing herein contained shall be construed as limiting the right of any unit member having a grievance to discuss the matter with any appropriate members of the administration.
 Such grievance may be adjusted without intervention of the Union, providing that the adjustment is not inconsistent with the terms of this Agreement or other agreements reached between the parties to this Agreement.
 A copy of any such grievance and response shall be sent to the Union. - 3.
 No grievance shall be initiated more than 15 duty days after the cause has occurred or should have been discovered unless an extension for filing has been agreed to, in writing, between the parties.
-A written Union request for a single extension of up to 14 calendar days in order to investigate a potential grievance is automatically granted if submitted prior to the initial deadline. - 4.
+The time limits specified may be extended by mutual agreement between the superintendent, or superintendent designee, and the Union and shall be stated in writing. - 4.
 A grievance shall be automatically waived and shall not be subject to further discussion or appeal if the grievant does not process it within any of the stated time limits.
-Such time limits may be extended only by mutual agreement between the parties. - C. A covered unit member will first discuss their grievance with their immediate supervisor.
+Such time limits may be extended only by mutual agreement between the parties. - C. Unit member will first discuss their grievance with their immediate supervisor.
 Both parties will make efforts to solve the grievance at this informal level.
 The Union, on behalf of its institutional interests, may pursue informal resolution of the grievance at this level, as well.